Cursor vs Claude Code

 Our Take

-Choose Cursor if you want: Developers who want AI deeply integrated into their coding workflow.
+Choose Cursor if you want: engineers who want maximum AI capability and don't mind a different IDE.

-Choose Claude Code if you want: Developers comfortable with terminal who want maximum AI agency.
+Choose Claude Code if you want: engineers comfortable in the terminal who work on complex multi-file changes.

 Both tools are actively maintained and widely adopted.
 The best choice depends on your team's existing workflow, integration requirements, and the specific problems you're solving.
 We recommend trying both before committing to evaluate how each fits your day-to-day work.